Safety Tips to Prepare For Heat

 • Stay hydrated and don’t wait until you’re thirsty to drink water.

-• Protect your skin using sunscreen with SPF 30 or above.
+• Protect your skin using sunscreen.

 • Wear lightweight, loose-fitting clothing.